What Is an Organizational Chart's Purpose in Aviation SMS?

 Most professionals know an org chart when they see it, but what goes into the org chart for the safety program?
 What is the easiest way to create this org chart?
 Why do we have an org chart in the safety management program?

 First Things First!
 What Is an Org Chart?

 Organizational charts in aviation safety management systems are simple hierarchical structures depicting key safety personnel and/or departments at your airline and airport.
 These depictions are common "people in boxes" with lines connecting the boxes to indicate a "chain of command.

 Having company personnel illustrated in an org chart visually depicts upper management's commitment and responsibility to the aviation safety program.

 Organizational charts have been used in business since the mid-nineteenth century.
 It is probable org charts originated from the railroad industry.

 Best practices dictate that aviation safety program org charts don't have generic labels, but actual employee names.
-For example, don't simply put in "Dept Head" or "Director of Safety" in the box.
+For example, don't simply put "Dept Head" or "Director of Safety" in the box.
 Place both managers' names and positions in the boxes.
 An exception may exist when more than three individuals occupy a box, such as front-line employees.

 Placing actual names into the boxes leaves no doubt that management has performed the required appointment of key safety personnel for the functioning of the safety program.

 Org charts for aviation safety programs must be kept up to date.
 We recommend that safety teams schedule an annual review of the org chart.